Climate Change

 Flooding

 Changing weather patterns are bringing more intense storms and atmospheric riversAtmospheric rivers A band of clouds that moves through the atmosphere capable of carrying and dropping massive amounts of rain.
 This is leading to more severe flooding.
-Caring for riparian areasRiparian areas The land alongside a creek, river, pond, or other body of water along creeks and waterways is important to help manage flood water and reduce erosion.
+Caring for riparian areasRiparian areas The land alongside a stream, creek, river, or floodplain along creeks and waterways is important to help manage flood water and reduce erosion.

 How we can help: